 Why do you need a registered agent?

 Whenever you start an LLC in Connecticut, the law requires you to appoint a registered agent so that the state government has a consistent contact person for your business.
-The agent is expected to be available during standard business hours.

 Who can be a registered agent in Connecticut?

 - A resident with a physical address in Connecticut

 - An LLC or corporation that is licensed to conduct business in Connecticut

 Is the registered agent’s contact information publicly accessible?